sokilopersonal/SurgeEngine/README.md

 2. Add the project to the Unity Hub
 3. Download required Unity version and open the project

+> [!NOTE]
+> You probably want to have the latest updates of the framework.
+> To update, you must have a fork of the repository.
+> Then you need to merge your changes with the main repository and resolve any conflicts, if there are any.
+>
+> In general, learn how to use git.

 ## Knows issues
 - Transparent particles don't render underwater if "Use Scene Color" is enabled in water material